KatayamaTaro/People_Counter/README.md

 # R Script How to:

 If you are completely new to R, then good luck!
 Just kidding.
-However, I am assuming that you have R downloaded on your computer know how to open scripts.
+However, I am assuming that you have R downloaded on your computer and know how to open scripts.
 Alright, first open the script People_Counter\Scripts\PowerBIScript.Rmd.
 Next, you will want to update the script with the newest raw data.
 Update the file path accordingly!

 <img width="1063" height="380" alt="image" src="https://github.com/user-attachments/assets/e8a436fe-452d-4a4d-bdcd-a1354e1c6559" />